practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

-3) Suppose we have a `PersistentSet` object which delegates all method calls to the `Set` object provided by Ruby's standard library, as shown in the following code.
+3) Suppose we have a `PersistentSet` object that delegates all method calls to the `Set` object provided by Ruby's standard library, as shown in the following code.
 Why is this not a compatible subtype, even though it does not explicitly modify the behavior of any of `Set`'s operations?

 ```ruby
 require "set"